UN finds organized crime expanding in Southeast Asia

-BANGKOK (AP) - A U.N. report says organized crime syndicates in Southeast Asia are flourishing in the illegal trafficking of drugs, wildlife, counterfeit goods and people.
+BANGKOK (AP) - Organized crime syndicates in Southeast Asia are flourishing in the illegal trafficking of drugs, wildlife, counterfeit goods and people, a U.N. report said Thursday.

-The report noted that corruption and freer movement of people and goods have facilitated the trafficking.

-It says organized crime groups in the region are becoming more mobile as they exploit areas with weak border control and use advanced logistics to move products.
+The 179-page report from the United Nation’s Office on Drugs and Crime said that corruption and freer movement of people and goods have facilitated the trafficking, adding that organized crime groups in the region are becoming more mobile as they exploit areas with weak border control and use advanced logistics to move products.

+“Southeast Asia has an organized crime problem, and it is time to coalesce around solutions to address the conditions that have allowed illicit businesses to grow, and to secure and cooperate along borders,” said Jeremy Douglas, a regional representative of the UNODC.

-Jeremy Douglas, a regional representative of the United Nation’s Office on Drugs and Crime, said the cumulative value of the methamphetamine market is more than $60 billion this year.
+Douglas said cumulative value of the methamphetamine market is more than $60 billion this year.
 Facilitated by organized crime, the market has expanded since a 2013 study found the accumulated value was $15 billion.

+He said accessibility and the price of methamphetamine enables the market to thrive.

+“The groups that are manufacturing methamphetamine are literally flooding the region for the purpose of building demand, and they’re making it accessible at any price points,” Douglas said.
+“So you can buy methamphetamine in Bangkok for $2 a pill.
+It’s basically a price of a quart of milk.”

 Copyright © 2019 The Washington Times, LLC.